Skip to content

 Time Tracking for the Trades: Pick the Right Setup for Your Crew

 On a trade crew, the hours already exist.
 They just live in a group text, a foreman's memory, and the back of a delivery slip, and Friday is the night you rebuild the week out of all of it.
-The fix is not a stricter honor system.
-It is moving the moment the record gets created, from memory at night to one tap on-site.
-But the right setup is not the same for every trade.
+The fix isn't a stricter honor system.
+It's moving the moment the record gets created, from memory at night to one tap on-site.
+But the right setup isn't the same for every trade.
 A fenced framing crew, a pest route with a dozen stops, a tree crew with no signal, and a solar install that has to cost its labor all need different things.
 This guide sorts that out.
 Find the kind of crew you are, and the setup follows.

-Every trade feels this, but they do not feel it the same way.
+Every trade feels this, but they don't feel it the same way.
 A framing crew stands on one slab all day.
 A pest tech hits eleven addresses.
 A tree crew works a canyon with no bars.
-A solar install has to land its labor against a specific job so the next bid is not a guess.
-The right time-tracking setup is not one-size-fits-all, and this page sorts that out.
+A solar install has to land its labor against a specific job so the next bid isn't a guess.
+The right time-tracking setup isn't one-size-fits-all, and this page sorts that out.
 Figure out which kind of crew you are, and the setup follows.

 How to read this page